heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 1. CoType: Joint Extraction of Typed Entities and Relations with Knowledge Bases [CoType, WWW2017] https://blog.csdn.net/hqc888688/article/details/73559365
 2. [g]Knowledge-Based Weak Supervision for Information Extraction of Overlapping Relations {[Code](http://aiweb.cs.washington.edu/ai/raphaelh/mr/)}{[Slides](https://www.slideserve.com/anila/knowledge-based-weak-supervision-for-information-extraction-of-overlapping-relations)}
-> * Recently, researchers have developed multi- instance learning algorithms to combat the noisy training data that can come from heuristic labeling, but their models assume relations are disjoint . for example they cannot extract the pair Founded(Jobs, Apple) and CEO-of(Jobs, Apple).
-This paper presents a novel approach for multi-instance learning with overlapping relations that combines a sentence-level extraction model with a simple, corpus-level component for aggregating the individual facts.
 3. [g]Modeling missing data in distant supervision for information extraction [ACL2013] missing data problem(?)
 4. Neural Relation Extraction with Selective Attention over Instances [ACL 2016] {[Paper](http://www.aclweb.org/anthology/P16-1200)}{[Code](https://github.com/thunlp/OpenNRE)}{[Blog](https://zhuanlan.zhihu.com/p/22666876)}
-> * Fix the problem of distant supervised relation extraction
-> * Employs CNN to embed the semantics of sentences, then builds sentence-level attention over multi- ple instances, which is expected to dynamically reduce the weights of those noisy instances (major contribution).
-Notes in group meeting.

 Open Information Extraction